 In the metadata section, we’ll look at how syncing this audio has added important video metadata as well.

 In addition to syncing production sound, it’s nice to make sure all the audio in the project is converted to 48kHz and either 16-bit or 24-bit.
 Anything less than these can cause issues, and .wav and .aiff files will play nicer than .mp3 so convert the latter if you can’t get higher quality source material.

+As an editor or assistant editor, it’s important to start out with a good organizational scheme.
 Keeping your audio timeline organized is important, and it’s fairly common for the order of the tracks to follow the pattern below.
 Put the mono elements above the stereo ones–that’s why music and sound effects come at the bottom of the lists as they’re more likely to potentially come in stereo.
 Each of these bullets could multiple tracks.
 For example, “Dialog” could be 8 different tracks of dialog.
 That’s partially why this organization is so important.